 - Is the class taught in person?
 If yes, is remote learning an option?

 - Will I receive any physical or digital study materials?

 - Is the study material up to date with the latest NCEES requirements?

 - Does the course offer original practice problems?

 I took the Georgia Tech preparation course.
 It was remote learning, allowing me to advance at my own pace.
 I also received a large binder of study materials with original practice problems.

-Most importantly though, the professor running the course was very helpful and responsive.
-He’d answer my questions via email at all times of the day.
+Most importantly though, the professor running the course was helpful and responsive.
+He answered my questions via email at all times of the day.
 Money well spent!

 #6 Create study groups

 You’ll probably have other engineers in your office taking the exam.
-If this is the case, set up study groups like how you studied in college.
+If this is the case, set up study groups like how you studied in college, to maximize your learning.

-At the same time, ask questions to the senior engineers in your office.
-By picking their brains, you’ll gain valuable insight and problem-solving techniques.
+Also, don’t be shy to ask questions to the senior engineers in your office, to gain insights and problem-solving techniques.
 Especially since hands-on experience trumps formal education.

 #7 Practice problems!

 I can’t stress enough how important it is to practice solving as many problems as possible.
 I wholeheartedly believe this is the most important component of the preparation process.